 - They do not have the money

-- They are not happy with the product/service.
+- They are not happy with the product/service

-- They would prefer to spend the money they owe you on something else.
+- They would prefer to spend the money they owe you on something else

-More often than not it is the latter.
-Unfortunately, for many businesses, their clients would much rather spend YOUR money elsewhere within their own company than pay you.
-You could be left waiting weeks even months for a past due invoice to be paid and often you will not receive payment at all.
+More often than not, it is the latter.
+Unfortunately, many clients would much rather spend your money elsewhere within their own company than pay you.
+You could be left waiting weeks, even months for a past due invoice to be paid and often you will not receive payment at all.

 If you have any questions or would like to know how we can help you, contact us today for a free consultation.
 Our client portfolio ranges from Blue chip companies to Sole traders to Private individuals so whatever your situation, we can help.